EPIC-WANG/PythonLinearAlgebra/README.md

 ### Note

-1. these methods are recommended to use within basic computations
+1. these methods are recommended to use within basic computations. for more information, see the Note

 2. all the methods, without notice, returns matrix (or vector) object.